 Each suite upgrade award can be redeemed for a stay of up to seven consecutive nights at one hotel.
 Generally speaking a suite upgrade award can only be applied to a single reservation.

-In other words, if you’re staying for a week at a hotel but have two separate reservations (let’s say four nights paid with points and three nights paid with cash), you wouldn’t be able to apply a single suite upgrade award to the whole thing.
+In other words, if you’re staying for a week at a hotel but have two separate reservations (perhaps due to using different types of rates), you wouldn’t be able to apply a single suite upgrade award to the whole thing.
 Similarly, if you have a single reservation for more than seven nights, you also couldn’t apply multiple suite upgrade awards, as you’d need to make separate reservations.

 However, in some cases the hotel may be able to work with you.